danielkcz/promised-land/README.md

 ### Let's roll !

 It's time to move this idea little bit further.
 You want to keep your code modular, but still able to utilize advantages of Promise?
-It would be great to have some single shared object (similar to emitter) that serves as connection point between modules but doesn't really know about any modules on it's own.And here comes **Promised Land**, check this out:
+It would be great to have some single shared object (similar to emitter) that serves as connection point between modules but doesn't really know about any modules on it's own.And here comes the **Promised Land**, check this out:

 ```js
 // in your database module nothing new happens...